-char challenge
+char \challenge

 the character buffer in which the challenge is given by the server.
-The size of this is fixed at 512 bytes, defined by PAM_MAX_MSG_SIZE in the pam_appl.h file.
+The size of the buffer is fixed at 512 bytes, defined by PAM\MAX\MSG\SIZE in the pam\appl.h file.

-char response
+char \response

 the character buffer in which the response is provided by the user.
-The size of this is fixed at 512 bytes, defined by PAM_MAX_RESP_SIZE in the pam_appl.h file.
+The size of the buffer is fixed at 512 bytes, defined by PAM\MAX\RESP\SIZE in the pam appl.h file.